Quick Recall Pool Play

 - Section 4: Pool G Champion v Pool H Champion

-This yields the following setup for creating the Monday Round of 16 bracket:
+This yields the following setup for Round 4:

 - 8 Pool Runners-Up